-Solving for Seamless B2B Payments
+Solving for seamless B2B payments

-The world of B2B bank transfers dates all the way back to the 19th Century.
+The world of business-to-business (B2B) bank transfers dates all the way back to the 19th Century.
 That’s when international trade began to pick up real pace; companies needed a way to move funds across national borders, and the correspondent banking system was born1.
 It was a pragmatic solution, which drew on the conventions and technologies of the time, but it had certain innate, structural limitations.
 Subsequent changes have helped to automate the process, but the underlying structure remains the same.
 No matter how much innovation is thrown at it, those underlying problems will persist.
 So, it is perhaps ironic that, 200 years later, this system is still used to process the majority of the world’s international B2B transactions, valued at more than US$100 trillion a year2.